heysulo/perfect-logger/README.md

 ```
 # Configurations
 ## Time and Date
-You can use your own time and dat functions or you can use the inbuilt time and date functions which will be used automatically.
+You can use your own time and date functions or you can use the inbuilt time and date functions which is default.
 Your custom functions should return a string.
 To ensure the log file quality, make sure that your functions return the time and date string at a constant length.

 How to use your own time and date functions
 ```javascript